Ishihab/s3_static_web/README.md

 - S3 bucket public access configured for website hosting
 - Bucket policy allows public read access to objects
 - CloudFront uses HTTPS for secure content delivery
-- State file stored securely in S3 with DynamoDB locking
+- State file can be stored securely in S3 (when using remote backend)
+- Sensitive files (`backend.tf`, `terraform.tfvars`) are gitignored

 ## 🗑️ Cleanup